Adrian-Ng/Adrian-Ng.github.io/_pages/splash.md

     btn_label: "Read More"
     btn_class: "btn--primary"
 sql:
+  - title: SQL Notes
-  - excerpt: "In a past life, my expertise lay in working with SQL databases and writing queries and stored procedures.
+    excerpt: "In a past life, my expertise lay in working with SQL databases and writing queries and stored procedures.
 [Here are some of my notes](http://adrian.ng/SQL/ddl/intro/)

   Structured Query Language (SQL) is an easy-to-learn, albeit, high level language that you’ll find being used pretty much wherever you come across relational databases.
 It is used in essentially two ways: building databases and manipulating data.